bo-rc/CarND-Unscented-Kalman-Filter-Project/README.md

 This separation allows future addition of more sensors to UKF for sensor fusion.

+# Noise parameters
+In reality, sensor noise data may be obtained from its datasheet or testing.
+Here, [`param.config`](./param.config) defines the parameters.
+This file is read by the UKF unpon app start.

 ## Other Important Dependencies
 * cmake >= 3.5
   * All OSes: [click here for installation instructions](https://cmake.org/install/)